-The Rural Health in Australia Snapshot 2025 shows the expectancy gap is stark, with men in very remote areas dying up to 13.6 years
+The Rural Health in Australia Snapshot 2025 shows the expectancy gap is stark, with men in very remote areas dying up to 13.6 years earlier and women up to 12.7 years earlier than those in metropolitan areas.

 Nearly 18,500 people in Australia still have no access to essential primary healthcare services within an hour's drive of their home, although there has been significant improvement from the last data collection.